NFL facing unending series of questions, uncertain answers

 Right now, the NFL is planning to allow players to have decals on the back of their helmets bearing names or initials of victims of systemic racism and police violence.
 Trying to catch up, the league has gotten involved in earnest with initiatives that its players have sought or inaugurated over the past few years.

-And, not to be overlooked, the Washington football team will have a new nickname very soon.
+And, not to be overlooked, the Washington team will have a new name very soon.

-AP Pro Football Writers Rob Maaddi and Simmi Buttar and Sports Writer Dave Skretta contributed.
+AP Pro Football Writers Rob Maaddi and Simmi Buttar and Sports Writer Dave Skretta contributed to this report.

 More AP NFL: https://apnews.com/NFL and https://twitter.com/AP_NFL